Dark mode

 Visor

-The type of visor used on a helmet.
-A visor in this case means glass that covers the face of a motorcyclist from wind, dust, raindrops, etc., and often also from the bright sun.
-Note that there is a specific category of visors — sun visors; they are not taken into account in this case, for more details on such devices, see "Functions / Capabilities".
-Traditional visors can be as follows:
+The type of visor used in the helmet.
+In this case, a visor means glass that covers the motorcyclist’s face from wind, dust, raindrops, etc., and often also from the bright sun.
+Note that there is a specific category of visors - sun protection; they are not taken into account in this case; for more information about such devices, see “Functions/capabilities”.
+Traditional visors can be like this:

-Transparent.
+- Transparent.
 Classic transparent glass that does not change the visible image.
-In bright sunlight, such visors are less comfortable than tinted visors, but this drawback can be compensated for by using additional sun visors (see below).
-At the same time, transparent glasses do not impair visibility at dusk and are generally more versatile, and therefore are used in most helmets, where visors are generally provided.
+In bright sunshine, such visors are less comfortable than tinted ones, but this disadvantage can be compensated for by using additional sun visors (see below).
+At the same time, transparent glasses do not impair visibility in the twilight and are generally more versatile, and therefore are used in most helmets that generally have visors.

-Toned.
+Tinted.
 Visors with tinting.
-Usually, we are talking about a certain degree of dimming — from light "smoky" to almost black or mirror (glasses tinted in yellow or orange have their own specifics, so they are indicated separately — see below).
-Tinted visor improves visibility in bright sunlight; in addition, it is often made polarized, which also reduces the amount of visible reflections (from water, from shiny metal surfaces, etc.).
-On the other hand, through such glass it is worse to see in the evening and at night than through transparent glass — up to the complete impossibility of us...ing a helmet with a closed "visor" normally.
-So tinted visors are recommended to be used exclusively for daytime driving.
+As a rule, we are talking about a certain degree of shading - from light “smoky” to almost black or mirror (glasses tinted yellow or orange have their own specifics, so they are indicated separately - see below).
+The darkened visor improves visibility in bright sunshine; in addition, it is often made polarized, which also reduces the amount of visible glare (from water, from shiny metal surfaces, etc.).
+On the other hand, through such glass it is worse to see in the evening and at night than through transparent glass - up to the complete impossibili...ty of using a helmet with a closed “visor” normally.
+So tinted visors are recommended for daytime driving only.

 — Tinted/transparent.
-This option is indicated for models available in different configurations — both with tinted and with a transparent visor.
-This allows you to choose the option of your choice, depending on personal preferences and the expected characteristics of the ride.
-And some models can be equipped with glasses of both types, which makes the helmet universal right out of the box.
+This option is indicated for models available in different configuration options - both with a tinted and with a transparent visor.
+This allows you to choose the option at your discretion, depending on personal preferences and expected driving characteristics.
+And some models can be equipped with both types of glass, which makes the helmet universal right out of the box.

-— Yellow.
+- Yellow.
 Visor tinted yellow or orange.
-These lenses are sort of the opposite of tinted visors: the yellow tint enhances image brightness and contrast, improving visibility in low light, from cloudy weather to driving in the evening and at night.
-But in daylight, even not very bright, the yellow colour can cause discomfort (although it all depends on the user's preferences).
-In general, this is a rather specific category, it is rarely installed in standard helmets: it is believed that the need for yellow glass rarely arises, and if it does arise, such a visor can be purchased separately without any problems.
+These glasses are the opposite of tinted visors: the yellow color increases image brightness and contrast, improving visibility in low light conditions - from cloudy weather to evening and night driving.
+But in daylight, even not very bright, the yellow color can cause discomfort (although it all depends on the user’s preferences).
+In general, this is a rather specific category; it is rarely installed in helmets as standard: it is believed that the need for yellow glass rarely arises, and if it does arise, such a visor can be purchased separately without any problems.

-— Is absent.
-Visors, by definition, do not have cross-country helmets designed for use with glasses; in addition, glass is missing in some open models (see "Type"), in which such equipment does not fit due to construction or design reasons.
-But in other types of helmets, this option is practically not found: if this model allows the installation of a visor, it is almost certainly equipped with at least the simplest transparent glass.
+- Absent.
+By definition, cross-over helmets designed for use with glasses do not have visors; In addition, glass is missing in some open models (see "Type"), in which such equipment does not fit due to construction or design considerations.
+But in other types of helmets this option practically does not occur: if a given model allows the installation of a visor, it is almost certainly equipped with at least the simplest transparent glass.